Because the statute database is maintained primarily for legislative drafting purposes,

 the rules of the Board and to take appropriate disciplinary action against a licensee or a holder of an occupational license for a violation, or institute appropriate legal action for enforcement, or both.

 (6) To adopt standards for the licensing of all

-persons under this Act, as well as for electronic or mechanical gambling games, and to establish fees for such licenses.
+persons and entities under this Act, as well as for electronic or mechanical gambling games, and to establish fees for such licenses.